JacobBanta/BiAxis/README.md

+# BiAxis
 ## Documentation

-Disclaimer: this was AI generated
+Disclaimer: This documentation was AI generated.
+I will probably rewrite it by 1.0.0

+Looking back, this is not really very helpful.

 ### Overview

-The game engine is a flexible and customizable framework for building games.
+BiAxis is a flexible and customizable framework for building games.
 It allows users to create custom scripts that can be loaded and executed by the engine.
-The engine is configured using the `build.zig` file, which defines the initial state of the game engine and its components.
+The engine is configured using the `build.zig` file, which defines the initial state of BiAxis and its components.

 ### Configuration Structure